Portfolio · 2026 Boston → Vancouver

 Special Adviser to the Deputy Minister of Health, Liberia

-Designed a training program for mid-level MOH staff that was later replicated across 10+ government agencies as the President's Young Professionals Program.
-Secured $3M for solar and ICT at off-grid health facilities — the observation that became a company three years later.
+Designed a training program for mid-level MOH staff that was later replicated across 10+ government agencies as the President's Young Professionals Program (and now elsewhere in Africa as the Emerging Public Leaders nonprofit).
+Secured $3M for solar and ICT at off-grid health facilities, the observation that became a company three years later.

 $9MWorld Bank emergency grant